ABedmar/radon-project/README.md

 # Analysis

 ## Deconvolution
 Deconvolution refers to separating a heterogeneous mixture signal into its components.
 We are interested in deconvolution because we want to define the pathological and transcriptomic immune profile of the TME of radon-induced vs. spontaneous lung cancer in rats, to identify the specific immune patterns associated with radon.
+[EcoTyper](https://www.sciencedirect.com/science/article/abs/pii/S0092867421010618?via%3Dihub) is a framework for systematically identifying cell states and cellular communities (ecotypes) from gene expression data.

 ## Gene expression analyis
 [GSEA](https://www.gsea-msigdb.org/gsea/index.jsp) is a computational method that determines whether an a priori defined set of genes shows statistically